airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.12.07.strict.md

         movl  %eax, ST_INPUT_DESCRIPTOR(%ebp)

-        # This will test and see if %eax is negative.
+                        # This will test and see if %eax is
+                        # negative.
 If it is not negative,
+                        # it will jump to
+                        # _continue_processing.
+Otherwise
-        # it will jump to continue_processing.
-Otherwise it will handle the
+                        # it will handle the error
-        # error condition that the negative number represents.
+                        # condition that the negative
+                        # number represents.
                         #
         cmpl  $0, %eax
-        jl    continue_processing
+        jge   _continue_processing

         # ----- SEND THE ERROR ----- #
         #